litchipi/blog/posts/rust/containers_in_rust/part4.md

 > but this behavior is modifiable via the options argument, as described below.

-As we wait for the termination, we will just pass `None` as options, and return a `Errcode::ContainerError` error if the syscall didn't finished succesfully.
+As we wait for the termination, we will just pass `None` as options, and return a `Errcode::ContainerError` error if the syscall didn't finished successfully.

 ## Testing
 Maybe since the beginning you were wondering why we need `sudo` to run our tests, in the first 7